Development

 Note

-You can run make setup and make updatedata any time you want to throw out all state and re-initialize services.
+You can run just setup and just update-data any time you want to throw out all state and re-initialize services.

 See also